kienmarkdo/Dental-Clinic-Management-System/README.md

 # Overview

+Link to Dental Clinic website: https://dental-clinic-mgmt-service.herokuapp.com/index.php

 This Dental Clinic Management System (DCMS) provides an efficient and fast way to manage appointments and related activities for a dental center with clinics in major cities across Canada.
 In addition, this DCMS will enable the dental center practitioners to track records, minimize data loss, provide privacy & security of records, enable quick report generation, implement updates, eliminate redundant paper work, and save time.

 # Implementation

 All components of this application are implemented from scratch which includes the ER model, the relational schema, populated relations, database queries, as well as the user interface.
+The DCMS is hosted on Heroku.